 PUBLIC CONSULTATION

 Was the application advertised?
 Yes.

 Notices on site: Yes.

 Notice in Moorabool Newspaper: No.

-Number of objections: Five objections.
+Number of objections: Six objections.

-Consultation meeting: No, a consultation meeting was suggested to be held between the applicant and objectors, but the applicant declined the offer.
+Consultation meeting: No, a consultation meeting was suggested to be held between the applicant and objectors.
+The applicant declined the offer and declined to mediate as a result of the April DAC meeting where the item was deferred to allow mediation between the parties.